-According to IRS disclosure regulations, exempt organizations must make its three most recently filed annual Form 990 or 990-PF returns (or "990s") and all related supporting documents available for public inspection.
+According to IRS public disclosure requirements, exempt organizations must make its three most recently filed annual Form 990 or 990-PF returns (or "990s") and all related supporting documents available for public inspection.
 This public disclosure rule also applies to Form 1023, which is filed to obtain exempt status.

 Foundation Directory Online subscription plans also link to 990s.
 For most grantmakers, you can find 990s for the last 10 years.
 This database is available by subscription or for free at our libraries and Funding Information Network locations.